How long is the lesson?

 What can I do to help my child progress quicker?

 The earlier that a child becomes familiar with the aquatic environment and being in and around water the better.
 Even if you are not a strong swimmer just taking your child to the pool and playing and having fun in the water will help them develop their confidence and enjoy the positive experiences that the water can bring them.
 At home, encourage your child to have a bath and play in the water.
 Encourage them to get their hair wet and introduce them to putting their face in the water.
-Our swimming teachers will be able to tell you what your child needs to practise and give you activities you can do with them at the pool.
+Our swimming teachers will be able to tell you what your child needs to practice and give you activities you can do with them at the pool.

 Does my child need to wear a swim cap?

 It is beneficial to wear a cap, as they can improve your child's swimming experience especially if they have long hair.
 Long hair is heavy and can make swimming more difficult, if your child is working on breathing, it can make it very difficult for them to take a breath.
-It also helps us to keep our pools a clean and healthy environment.
+It also helps us to keep our pools a clean and healthy.
 It is not obligatory to wear a hat for lessons.

 How long will it take for my child to learn to swim?